 The assessment of a child abuse or neglect report shall be initiated immediately and no later than twenty-four (24) hours after receipt of the report if abuse is alleged.
 IC 31-33-8-1(e).
-If DCS has reason to believe that the child is in imminent danger of serious bodily harm, an immediate onsite assessment shall be initiated within one hour.
+If DCS believes that the child is in imminent danger of serious bodily harm, an immediate onsite assessment shall be initiated not later than one hour after receiving the report.
 IC 31-33-8-1(d).
-Neglect assessments shall be initiated within a reasonably prompt time, but not later than five days.
+Neglect assessments shall be initiated within a reasonably prompt time, but not Page 13 of 77 later than five days.
 IC 31-33-8-1(f).
 When the immediate well-being or safety of the child appears to be endangered, an assessment shall be initiated regardless of the time of day.
 IC 31-33-8-1(h).
 If the report alleges that the child lives with a parent who is married to or lives with a person who has been convicted of child neglect, battery, or is required to register as a sex or violent offender, DCS shall initiate a reasonably prompt assessment, but not later than five days.
 IC 31-33-8-1(g).
 The assessment must include the following, to the extent that is reasonably possible: (1) the nature, extent, and cause of the known or suspected abuse or neglect; (2) the identity of the alleged perpetrator; (3) the names and conditions of other children in the home; (4) an evaluation of the parent, guardian, custodian or other person responsible for the child's care; and (5) the home environment and the relationship of the child to the parent, guardian, custodian, or other persons responsible for the child's care.
-The assessment may include a visit to the child's home, an interview with the child, and a physical, psychological, or psychiatric examination of any child in the home.
-IC 31-33-8-7(a), (b).
-DCS or the law enforcement agency shall arrange for color photographs to be taken of the areas of trauma visible on the child and for a radiological examination if medically indicated.
+IC 31-33-8-7(a).
+IC 31-33-8-7(b) states the assessment may include a visit to the child's home, an interview with the child, and a physical, psychological, or psychiatric examination of any child in the home.
+DCS or the law enforcement agency which participates in the assessment shall arrange for color photographs to be taken of the areas of trauma visible on the child and for a radiological examination if medically indicated.
 IC 31-33-8-3.
 It is a class A misdemeanor offense for a person to knowingly or intentionally obstruct or interfere with a child abuse assessment.
 IC 31-33-22-2(b).